lamberta/devkit-doc/api/ui/view.md

 ### view.getApp ()
 1. Return: `{ui.Engine}`

-Returns the root application for this view: `GC.app.engine`.
+Returns the root application for the view, [GC.app.engine](./appengine.html#singleton-gc.app.engine).
+This is the top-level node of the scene graph, a [ui.Engine](./appengine.html#class-ui.engine) singleton automatically instantiated by the game engine.

 ### view.getSuperview ()
 1. Return: `{View}`

-Returns the parent view of this view.
+Return the view's parent in the scene graph hierarchy.

 ### view.getParents ()
 1. Return: `{array}`

-Returns an array of all ancestors of the current view to the scene graph root.
+Returns an array of all parent ancestors of the current view to the root of the scene graph.

+### view.getSubviews ()
+1. Return: `{array}`

+Returns an array of all subview children of the view.

 ### view.getSubview (i)
-1. `id {number}`
+1. `i {number}` ---Array index position.
 2. Return: `{View}`

-Return a subview at the given index.
+Return a child subview at the given array index.

-### view.getSubviews ()
-1. Return: `{array}`

-Returns an array of all subviews.

 ### view.addSubview (view)
-1. `view {View}`
+1. `view {View}` ---The view to add as a child of this view.
-2. Return: `{View}` ---Returns the given view.
+2. Return: `{View}` ---Returns the view that was passed to this method.

-Add a view as a child of this view.
+Add a view as a child subview.

 ### view.removeSubview (view)
 1. `view {View}`

-Removes a child view from this view.
+Removes a child subview from this view.

 ### view.removeAllSubviews ()

-Removes all child views from this view.
+Removes all child subviews from this view.

 ### view.removeFromSuperview ()

-Removes this view from its parent view.
+Removes this view from its parent superview.

 ### view.needsRepaint ()

-Notifies the renderer that the view needs to be repainted next tick.
+Notifies the renderer that the view needs to be redrawn on next animation frame.

 ### view.needsReflow ()

-Notifies the need for positioning.
+Notifies the `ui.Engine` that the view needs its position updated.

-### view.canHandleEvents (handlep)
+### view.canHandleEvents (ignoreEvents [, ignoreSubviews])
-1. `handlep {boolean}`
+1. `ignoreEvents {boolean}`

-Set if a view will handle events or not.

-### view.getInput ()
-1. Return: `{InputHandler}`

-Return the input handler of a view.
+2. `ignoreSubviews {boolean} = false` ---Optionally block input events on all subviews.

+A view that can not handle events will pass them through to other views positioned beneath them on the screen.
+By default, a view handles all input events.
+In the *UI Inspector* you can see which views are underneath the input cursor by hovering over an element and using *control-click*.

+If the `ignoreSubviews` option is set to `true`, all events on the view's children are also ignored.

 ### view.isInputOver ()
 1. Return `{boolean}`

-Check if an input event is over a view.
+If an input event is over a view, return `true`, otherwise `false`.

-### view.startDrag (options)
+### view.startDrag ([options])
 1. `options {object}`
     * `inputStartEvt {InputEvent}`
     * `radius {number} = 0`

-Start responding to an input event by dragging the view.
+Respond to an input event by dragging the view.

 ~~~
 view.on('InputStart', function (evt, pt) {
   //will emit a 'drag' event if moved further than 15 pixels in any direction
-  this.startDrag({ radius: 15 });
+  this.startDrag({radius: 15});
 });
 ~~~

 ### view.isDragging ()
 1. Return: `{boolean}`

-Indicate if the view is being dragged.
+Test if the view is being dragged.

 ### view.localizePoint (point)
-1. `point {math2D.Point}`
+1. `point {Point}`
-2. Return `{math2D.Point}` ---Returns the given point, with updated values.
+2. Return `{Point}` ---Returns the given point, with updated values.

-Convert a point to it’s local position relative to this view.
+Convert a point to a local position relative to this view.

 ### view.getPosition ([relativeTo])
 1. `relativeTo {View}` ---Optional.